fserb/canvas2D/spec/enhanced-textmetrics.md

 ## Rationale

-Users should be able to interact with canvas-based text input (like Google Docs, VSCode, Miro) that correctly renders selection and caret positions.
+Users should be able to interact with canvas-based text input that correctly renders selection and caret positions.

 All metrics available through DOM APIs should also be available on `measureText()`.
-Furthermore, `measureText()` will always be limited to a single style, and therefore has the potential to be much faster (as it doesn’t need layout). `measureText()` must return the same value as the equivalent DOM APIs.
+Furthermore, `measureText()` will always be limited to a single style, and therefore has the potential to be slightly faster (as it doesn’t need layout). `measureText()` must return the same value as the equivalent DOM APIs.

+We also want to provide more power to current canvas text rendering APIs.

 ## Proposal